-6.01.2026 - 21.04.2026 Events, History, Visual arts
+6.01.2026 - 31.10.2026 Events, History, Visual arts

 From January 2026, the powerful international exhibition Between Life and Death: Stories of Rescue during the Holocaust will embark on a nationwide tour across the United Kingdom.
+May Location: Sutton Central Library.

 The exhibition, organized by the European Network Remembrance and Solidarity (ENRS) based in Poland, brings to life the extraordinary tales of moral courage and heroism during one of the darkest chapters in human history.
 Visitors will gain insights into the complex and often perilous decisions faced by ordinary individuals who risked everything to help Jewish people escape the horrors of the Holocaust.

-The UK tour will kick off at the Forum in Southend-on-Sea from January 6 to April 21, 2026, before continuing to multiple cities and boroughs throughout the year.
+The UK tour kicked off at the Forum in Southend-on-Sea from January 6 to April 21, 2026, before continuing to multiple cities and boroughs throughout the year.
 Among the locations set to host the exhibition are Worcester, Redditch, Loughborough, Salford, Huddersfield, and several boroughs in London, including Camden, Sutton, and Barnet.

 The exhibition features accounts from survivors and rescuers across fifteen European countries, providing a comprehensive and moving perspective on the moral choices made during the Second World War.
 The British chapter of the exhibition highlights several significant stories, including that of Eva Paddock, who arrived in the UK as a child on one of the transports organized by the renowned Sir Nicholas Winton.
 Also featured are the remarkable stories of sisters Ida and Louise Cook, London-based women who played a pivotal role in helping Jewish refugees by smuggling valuables across borders and supporting refugees upon their arrival in the UK.
 In recognition of their bravery, the Cook sisters were honored as “Righteous Among the Nations” by Yad Vashem in 1964.